-- raising consumer awareness: - SAVENCIA Fromage & Dairy has undertaken to reduce food waste by signing the Consumption Dates Pact launched in France by Too Good To Go (TGTG) and backed by the French Ministries for Ecological Transition and Solidarity and Agriculture and Food.
-The St Môret brand pushed ahead with this commitment by including best-before date pictograms on its packaging: - In 2022, the Chavroux brand added TGTG's "Look, Smell, Taste, Don't Waste" messaging to its packaging to educate consumers about date labels and avoid food waste. - The DELACO brand in Romania masterminded a 360-degree campaign harnessing digital technologies to provide consumers with anti-waste solutions and recipes. - encouraging donations to associations to combat food insecurity: - Groupe SAVENCIA, which is part of the Entreprises Solidaires des Banques Alimentaires (made up of companies working in solidarity with Food Banks), confirmed its commitment to them and its desire to fight food waste while helping the most disadvantaged access quality products.
-Several initiatives have been carried out with this aim in mind: - · Product donations continued and practically doubled versus 2021 (49.5% increase). - The partnership created in 2021 as part of the Paniers Solidaires operation was renewed.
+- SAVENCIA Fromage & Dairy has undertaken to reduce food waste by signing the Consumption Dates Pact launched in France by Too Good To Go (TGTG) and backed by the French Ministries for Ecological Transition and Solidarity and Agriculture and Food.
+The St Môret brand pushed ahead with this commitment by including best-before date pictograms on its packaging. - In 2022, the Chavroux brand added TGTG's "Look, Smell, Taste, Don't Waste" messaging to its packaging to educate consumers about date labels and avoid food waste. - De Neuville and La Maison du Chocolat are also committed to tackling food waste.
+The Too Good To Go app helped save some 4.8 tons of goods for De Neuville and nearly 800 pastries for La Maison du Chocolat.

+- The DELACO brand in Romania masterminded a 360-degree campaign harnessing digital technologies to provide consumers with anti-waste solutions and recipes. - encouraging donations to associations to combat food insecurity: - Groupe SAVENCIA, which is part of the Entreprises Solidaires des Banques Alimentaires (made up of companies working in solidarity with Food Banks), confirmed its commitment to them and its desire to fight food waste while helping the most disadvantaged access quality products.
+Several initiatives have been carried out with this aim in mind: - Product donations continued and practically doubled versus 2021 (49.5% increase). - The partnership created in 2021 as part of the Paniers Solidaires operation was renewed.
 A virtual collection platform, monpaniersolidaire.org, set up by food banks at the time of the national collection for those who wish to support their cause without going to the store.
 The principle is as follows: the donor selects a basket type (student, baby, family, etc.) and gifts it to food bank beneficiaries in the form of a financial donation.
-SAVENCIA Fromage & Dairy made a commitment during this campaign to double consumer donations.

-- · As part of the skills sponsorship system within the company, our employees rallied to the cause and rolled up their sleeves alongside the food banks by taking part in the national collection campaign in November, which was held in 8,000 stores across France. - · A check for €50,000 was handed over to the food banks.
+SAVENCIA Fromage & Dairy made a commitment during this campaign to double consumer donations. - As part of the skills sponsorship system within the company, our employees rallied to the cause and rolled up their sleeves alongside the food banks by taking part in the national collection campaign in November, which was held in 8,000 stores across France. - A check for €50,000 was handed over to the food banks.
 This achievement bears testament to the efforts of our employees from 25 countries who sprang into action when the Occupational Health & Safety Challenge threw down the gauntlet by inviting them to rack up the greatest number of steps, which were subsequently transformed into euros.
-This donation allowed the food banks to distribute the equivalent of 30,000 meals. - Other associations receive regular donations from our subsidiaries, and in 2022, 75.0% of donations made by production sites were product donations.
+This donation allowed the food banks to distribute the equivalent of 30,000 meals. - Other associations receive regular donations from our subsidiaries, and in 2022, 78.6% of donations made by production sites were product donations.

-● In 2022, 59.6% of our branded retail products included per-portion nutrition labelling.
+In 2022, 60.6% of our branded retail products included per-portion nutrition labelling.